Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 Water Safety Tips Beyond the Jacket

-- Never leave your dog unattended near water, even with a life jacket on
+- Never leave your dog unattended near water, even with a life jacket on.

-- Rinse the jacket with fresh water after saltwater or chlorine exposure
+- Rinse the jacket with fresh water after saltwater or chlorine exposure.

-- Know where the nearest exit point is at all times
+- Know where the nearest exit point is at all times.

 The Bottom Line

-The Ruffwear Float Coat is the best dog life jacket you can buy in 2025.
-It excels in buoyancy, durability, and freedom of movement.
 If you want great protection at a lower price, the Outward Hound Granby Splash delivers solid value.
-And for dogs who are genuinely afraid of water, the Vivaglory with its chin float and extra belly buoyancy offers the most reassuring support.
+And for dogs who are genuinely afraid of water, the Vivaglory offers the most reassuring support with its extra chin float.